jamesjackson/jamesjackson.github.io/_posts/2016-08-27-drone-lte-part2.md

 dronekit-sitl ~/ardupilot/ArduCopter/ArduCopter.elf
 {% endhighlight %}

+Connect Odroid C0 via LTE as described in Part I.

-Forward the telemetry to the cloud GCS (port 14550) from the Odroid C0:
+Forward the telemetry to the cloud GCS from the Odroid C0:
 {% highlight bash %}
-mavproxy.py --master tcp:127.0.0.1:5760 --out 138.68.26.39:14550
+mavproxy.py --master tcp:127.0.0.1:5760 --out <Droplet IP>:14550
 {% endhighlight %}

-Start up the cloud GCS on the droplet:
+Start the cloud GCS on the droplet:
 {% highlight bash %}
-mavproxy.py —master=udp:138.68.26.39:14550
+mavproxy.py —master=udp:<Droplet IP>:14550
 {% endhighlight %}

-The cloud GCS should now have control of the simulated copter !
+The cloud GCS should now have control of the simulated copter via LTE !